noizu-labs-ml/genai-core-vnext/README.md

 -----

-GenAI Core Library
+VNextGenAI Core Library
 ====
-GenAI Core Elixir Library: A Framework for Interacting with Generative AI.
+VNextGenAI Core Elixir Library: A Framework for Interacting with Generative AI.
 Contains common/core libraries used by genai package and plugins.

 ### Contributing